danrcastro/.github/.github/ISSUE_TEMPLATE/Standard-Technical-Issue.md

 ## Proposed Solution:

-< Describe the propsed solution for the problem. >
+< Describe the proposed solution for the problem. >

 ## How will the proposed solution address the negative impact(s)?